croweman9/UdacityML/README.md

 #### Regression Analysis
 Boston Housing Prices: Predicting housing prices based on factors such as size of house, neighborhood poverty levels, Student-teacher ratio of nearby schools, etc.
 #### Classification Models
-Finding Donors to Donate: Predicting people's income levels based on factors such as occupation, education level, age, etc., and estimating a best donation amount to request from each for a non-profit
+Finding Donors to Donate: Predicting people's income levels based on factors such as occupation, education level, address, age, etc., and estimating a best donation amount to request from each for a non-profit
 #### Neural Networks
 Building a Dog Breed Image Classifier through Convolutional Neural Networks that also detects humans in pictures.